-A flow restrictor is fabricated by drilling 1-3 holes, 9/64 inch in diameter, in a nickel or other suitable disk-shaped material.
-A nickel fits snugly into a $\frac{1}{2}$ inch ball valve housing and so is a convenient choice of material for this purpose.
-One 9/64 inch hole should provide a flow rate of 1-1.5 L/min.
+A flow restrictor is fabricated by drilling 1-3 holes, 3/16" in diameter, in a nickel or other suitable disk-shaped material.
+A nickel fits snugly into a 1" ball valve housing and so is a convenient choice of material for this purpose.

+One 3/16" hole should provide a flow rate of 1-1.5 L/min.
 The flow rate should not exceed 4 L/min to ensure adequate contact time between the rainwater and the charcoal filter medium.

-A pea gravel and rock underdrain support the layers of filtration media and keep the sand from backing up into the influent pipe.
-From the bottom up, the sequence of filter media should be: coarse gravel, pea gravel, sand, charcoal, sand, pea gravel, coarse gravel.
-Each layer of sand or gravel should be 2-3 inches deep; the media should completely fill the filter bucket.
+A pea gravel and rock underdrain support the layers of filtration media and keep the sand from backing up into the intake pipe.
+From the influent assembly bottom up, the sequence of filter media should be: coarse gravel, pea gravel, sand, charcoal, sand, pea gravel, coarse gravel.
+Each layer of sand or gravel should be 2-3" deep; the media should completely fill the filter bucket.
 The sand should be fine-grained and thoroughly washed; pre-washed play sand works well, but needs additional washing to remove the finest fraction of silt.
 The pea gravel and coarse gravel should also be thoroughly washed before use in the filter.

 The charcoal should also be washed prior to use in the filter.
-This is easily done by using a 3ft x 3ft piece of window screen to bundle up about 1⁄2 gallon of charcoal at a time, tying the bundle securely with twine, and then dunking vigorously several times in an ample volume of clean water.
+This is easily done by using a 3'x 3' piece of window screen to bundle up about one gallon of charcoal at a time, tying the bundle securely with twine, and then dunking vigorously several times in an ample volume of clean water.
 The blackened water is discarded and the charcoal dunked again in clean water until most of the fine charcoal particles are removed.

-The filter pipe assembly (see photograph below) is fabricated by drilling several 9/64 inch diameter holes into a 9 inch long section of pvc pipe.
+The filter pipe assembly (see photograph at bottom of pg.
+24) is fabricated by drilling several 1/16" diameter holes into a 9" section of PVC pipe.
 This helps to disperse the flow of water into the filter bucket and encourages even distribution and laminar flow through the layers of filter media.

-Holes 3/4 inch in diameter are drilled near the base of each bucket and in the lid of the filter bucket using a spade bit.
+Holes 3/4" in diameter are drilled near the base of each bucket and in the lid of the filter bucket using a spade bit.
 Plumbing joints installed in these holes use rubber washers to provide a snug fit and prevent leaks.
 All threaded pvc connections are taped with Teflon to provide a good seal and prevent leaks.
 PVC slip fittings can probably be made hand-tight and will not leak; this avoids the need for pvc glue, which is unpleasant to work with.